 Ratings also help you determine which agents are the friendliest or have the best customer-relation skills so that you can reward them or use them as examples for others to follow.

 Consistency is of great significance in preventing and dealing with difficult customers.
 What other factors are involved?
-Download the white paper now to know more tips and best practices on preventing, dealing with, and following up on difficult customers.Download Now
+Download the eBook now to know more tips and best practices on preventing, dealing with, and following up on difficult customers.Download Now